Efficiently Embedding Dynamic Knowledge Graphs: Experimental Results

-Based on the above analysis, to simultaneously ensure the effectiveness and efficiency, we applied the optimal hyper-parameters used on YAGO-3SP to training DBpedia-3SP for QA and IMDB-13-3SP for scalability testing.
+Based on the above analysis, to simultaneously ensure the effectiveness and efficiency, we applied the optimal hyper-parameters used on YAGO-3SP to train DBpedia-3SP for QA and IMDB-13-3SP for scalability testing.